 The top 5 items appear on the search results screen when people interact with the safety measures badge (see right).

 You can’t reorder this list, unfortunately.
-Tripadvisor have chosen which items take priority and these include face-coverings for staff, hand sanitiser availability, social distancing and hand washing.
+Tripadvisor have chosen which items take priority.
+These include face-coverings for staff, hand sanitiser availability, social distancing and hand washing.

 Within your listing, you can show the full list of all safety measures in place.
 This is a prime opportunity to boost consumer confidence.

-To appear in the “safety measures” search filter and get the badge (as seen above) you need to add in some items to this list at the very least.
+To appear in the Tripadvisor “safety measures” search filter and get the badge (as seen above) you need to add some items to this list at the very least.